dristanta-silwal/dristanta-silwal/README.md

 ## 🎯 Fun Facts
 - I like to bike, swim, and go to gym.
-- When I'm not coding, you see me playing games.
+- When I'm not coding, you see me playing video games, chess, and sleeping.